Skip to Main Content

 NYC boom operators built for dialogue-driven sets and dense locations

+Here is what we have to work with.
 They work the Sennheiser MKH416 as the standard short shotgun on exterior coverage, MKH8060 when a tighter pattern is needed against Manhattan traffic or subway rumble, and Schoeps CMIT 5U where the mixer prefers a cleaner top end for Brooklyn brownstone interiors.
 Pole work runs to K-Tek and Ambient carbon poles with Cinela Pianissimo blimps for Times Square wind and waterfront work.
-Coverage stretches from Steiner stage blocking through Manhattan vicoli traffic, Brooklyn loft interiors with creaky-floor reflections, Queens streetscape backlot shoots and the silence that opens up only on overnight permits in residential Park Slope and Greenpoint.
+Coverage stretches from Steiner stage blocking through Manhattan vicoli traffic, Brooklyn loft interiors with creaky-floor reflections, Queens streetscape backlot shoots and the silence that opens up only on all-night permits in residential Park Slope and Greenpoint.

+Here is the layout.
 Selection is driven by format and pace.
-Story specialists hold continuity through long takes and complex blocking on NYC features and limited series; documentary boom ops carry their own utility kit and step in for second-camera coverage without dropping audio quality; commercial booms work fast to agency direction in Midtown shoot days.
+Story pros hold scene matching through long takes and complex blocking on NYC features and tight series.
+Documentary boom ops carry their own utility kit and step in for second-camera coverage without dropping audio quality.
+Commercial booms work fast to agency direction in Midtown shoot days.

 FAQ